mp-se/gravitymon/src_docs/source/installation.rst

 Installation
 ------------

-You have these 3 options for flashing this firmware:
+You have these 3 options for flashing this firmware.

 * Brewflasher via USB serial
 * Esptool via USB serial